Cat Allergy

 All cats produce the cat allergen Fel d 1, the major component in cat allergy, regardless of breed, age, hair length, sex or body weight, but at differing levels.
 This means that not all cats are equally allergenic.
 However, there are no cats that are hypoallergenic (don’t cause allergy) even though there have been attempts to breed these.
 Intact male cats produce more Fel d 1 than females, while neutered males produce similar levels to females.

-It is often thought that cat hair itself is the allergen, but it’s what is on the hair, the Fel d 1 protein produced in the cat’s mouth and skin that is the main allergen.
+A common misperception is that the cat hair itself is the allergen, but it’s what is on the hair, the Fel d 1 protein produced in the cat’s mouth and skin that is the main allergen.
 The cat spreads this through its hair during the grooming process as it licks itself and it then gets into the indoor environment and with shedding it then gets onto the furniture and walls.

 Fel d 1 is very sticky, light in weight and easily becomes airborne.
 It has a very small protein structure that can easily get deep down into the airways of the lungs to cause problems, that can exacerbate asthma in sensitised individuals.
 As it is so sticky, it attaches itself to hair and clothing and gets in places you would not suspect, even behind radiators and skirting boards.
 It can last for many months before breaking down, which makes it a real nuisance allergen to get rid of.
 It is often transported out of the home on clothes.